 - a.
 Monthly Progress Reports - b.
-Quarterly Performance Monitoring with City of Las Vegas Staff; - c.
+Monthly Financial Reports - c.
+Quarterly Performance Monitoring with City of Las Vegas Staff; - d.
 Quarterly Financial Monitoring with City of Las Vegas Staff;

 Other deliverables will be negotiated prior to the execution of individual agreements.